Skip to main content

 Understanding the Federal Baseline HIPAA

-The primary federal law that comes to mind concerning is the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+The primary federal law that comes to mind concerning health information is the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Its Privacy Rule sets a national standard for the protection of certain health information.
 This legislation was a foundational step in codifying patient privacy, establishing rules for how specific entities handle your data.

 It arose from the need to facilitate the electronic exchange of health information for billing and administrative purposes while safeguarding that same information from unauthorized use or disclosure.
 Its purpose is to provide confidence that your medical records are kept private and secure by those who need access to them to provide care and process payments.